-Often, the time moved in irregular sequences, producing mind-opening effects and conveyed how the time speed in which we observe things affects the way we see them.
-For example, at one part the girl was putting on make-up in the mirror, but the slow and irregular movie frame sequence warped her movements, making the girl resemble a drug-affected has-been.
+Often, the time moved in irregular sequences, producing mind-blowing effects and conveyed how the time speed in which we observe things affects the way we see them.
+For example, at one part the girl was putting on make-up in the mirror.
+However, the slow and irregular movie frame sequence warped her movements, turning the girl into a drug-affected has-been.

 The film filled me with a strong mix of awe and unease, which was brilliant.
 This movie captivated me the most out of all the art displays.

 - Opening the door to the unisex toilet room and discovering that each cubicle was a powder room with its own stylish hand basin set-up.

 - The enormous head sculpture that, when you peer inside it, conveys the workings of the mind and the repetitious sequences of thoughts and memories we have.
 It uses lighting and the mechanical, cyclical patterns of moving objects to replay consciousness and create the intriguing illusion of watching thought patterns.

 - The huge structure that you walk out to the centre of and feel that you’re surrounded by black liquid reflecting light or is it a black abyss that reaches the centre of the earth?